-- Unless otherwise approved by the Zoning Commission, all developments approved under this Section shall be served by public water and public sewer. - 2.
+- 1. Unless otherwise approved by the Zoning Commission, all developments approved under this Section shall be served by public water and public sewer. - 2.
 Unless otherwise approved by the Zoning Commission, any development approved under this Section shall provide for off-street parking as follows: - a.
-As provided in Section 6.2 of the Town Center Code, or
+As provided in Section 6.2 of the Town Center Code, or - b.

-- b.
 As provided in Section 10 of the Simsbury Zoning Regulations. - 3.
 Any developments proposed under this Section shall, unless modified by the Zoning Commission, construct or improve the sidewalks abutting the project site in order to enhance the pedestrian nature and character of the proposed development and the surrounding area. - 4.
-At least one property line of the subject property must be within 750 feet of Route 10 / Hopmeadow Street.
+The subject property shall be located within a linear distance of 750 feet from Hopmeadow Street.